univention/univention-corporate-server/doc/app-center/lifecycle.rst

 Automated testing for App Providers
 -----------------------------------

-Univention always runs automated tests on an app before it is released.
+Univention always runs automated tests on an app before it's released.
 This testing infrastructure can be used by the app provider to increase the test coverage for the app.
 This can save manual testing efforts.

 A test script for the app can be provided in the :guilabel:`Testing` tab.
 The script needs to be entered in the text area :guilabel:`Test script run after installation`.
-It is run together with the automatic app tests in the Univention test infrastructure and will be executed after the app has been installed during those tests.
+It's run together with the automatic app tests in the Univention test infrastructure and will be executed after the app has been installed during those tests.